What exactly is a serum?

 Due to their high concentration of active ingredients, serums are traditionally a more expensive skincare investment.
 The type of ingredients can vary widely depending on the goal of the serum.
 Below are some of the most popular clean active ingredients.

 Hyaluronic Acid, also known as hyaluronan is naturally found in your skin.
-As a serum ingredient, it acts like a water magnet, penetrating your skin and holding water to deliver deep hydration.
+As a serum ingredient, it acts like a water magnet, penetrating your skin and holding water to deliver hydration.
 You can find hyaluronans in our anti-aging skincare collection, specifically our Keep Young And Beautiful™ Instant Firming Beauty Shot.

-Vitamin C is a topical antioxidant, radiant enhancer, that helps stimulate collagen production, and offsets the damage caused by free radicals from pollution and UV light.
+Vitamin C is a topical antioxidant, radiant enhancer, that helps offset the damage caused by free radicals and UV light.
 Vitamin C is a key ingredient in our Radiance Perfection Serum.

 Retinoids (Bakuchiol) are a natural, gentler alternative to traditional retinol.
-Like retinol, it stimulates cell turnover and collagen production but is suitable for sensitive skin and doesn’t cause the irritation associated with traditional retinol.
+It is suitable for sensitive skin and doesn’t cause the irritation associated with traditional retinol.
 Bakuchiol is found in our Bio Retinoid™ Anti-Wrinkle Concentrate Oil.

 Peptides are found in our Keep Young And Beautiful™ Firming And Smoothing Serum.
-Peptides are strings of amino acids that act as the building blocks of protein, including collagen in the skin.
-They are the key to keeping your skin firm and plump.
+Peptides are strings of amino acids.
+They are the key to keeping your skin feel firm and plump.